disberd/PlutoExtras.jl/README.md

 # PlutoExtras

-This package provides some widgets to be used in Pluto, including an extended version of the TableOfContents from PlutoUI.
-It was formerly a non-registered package named PlutoUtils
+This package provides some widgets to be used in Pluto, including an extended version of the TableOfContents from PlutoUI and a new experimental bond container (`BondTable`).

+This was formerly a non-registered package named PlutoUtils

+## BondTable (NEW!)

+There is some new under-development experimental feature to simplify the grouping and displaying of many bonds within a given notebook in a floating table (similar to the TableOfContents) that stays on the left and can be hidden, resized and moved around.

+Have a look at the notebook at [notebooks/test_bondstable.jl](https://rawcdn.githack.com/disberd/PlutoExtras.jl/94fdc84217b5591343ba4671666511d16b1c0eaf/html_exports/test_bondstable.jl.html) for an example of the features/capabilities.
+(The link points to a static html export of the notebook.
+If you want to execute the notebook, remember that it has to be executed from the cloned repository as it currently uses the package environment of the package)

 ## ExtendedTableOfContents
 The [extended_toc.jl](./src/extended_toc.jl) notebook defines and exports `ExtendedTableOfContents`, which takes the `TableOfContents` from `PlutoUI` and adds the following functionalities: